Monthly Archives: July 2020

 Poe was extremely intelligent, and a bit of a wisecracker—there were times I could almost see him rolling his eyes at his less-than-bright brother, Mikey.
 He loved his bacon, and at Thanksgiving, he was constantly sitting in an empty seat and trying to get at the turkey.
-He also loved cream cheese (I was prepping for a party once, left to use the restroom, came back into the kitchen, and he was rolling around in a giant bowl of it that I’d left on the counter).
-He also loved vanilla ice cream and frosting.
+He also loved cream cheese (I was prepping for a party once, left to use the restroom, came back into the kitchen, and he was Read the rest of this entry

 From our house to yours, a very happy Fourth!
 Stay safe and enjoy whatever it is you do with those you love!

 Happy July–34 ORCHARD is open for submissions!

 34 Orchard is now open for submissions from July 1 — July 31, 2020, for our Fall Issue, to be published November 10, 2020.